braveulysses/auth-explorer/README.md

 ## How to use the Auth Explorer

 ### Configuring the Broker

+The Auth Explorer requires Data Governance Broker 6.0.1.0 or later.

 To use the Auth Explorer, you will need to prepare your copy of the Data Governance Broker by: